dmarx/keyframed/README.md

 # Keyframed: Simple, Expressive Datatypes For Manipulating Parameter Curves

+🚧 Work In Progress 🚧

+Fairly stable and functional, but there are still some buggy edge cases.

+🚧 /Work In Progress 🚧

 This library implements a suite of pythonic datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.

 ```python